 Conduct conferences do not have an appeal process.
 If you are the respondent and you attended your hearing, you may appeal the decision of a Conduct Officer or panel for sanctions involving separation (termination of the housing agreement, revocation of admission and/or degree, suspension of student organization status, conduct suspension, or conduct expulsion) or other guidelines in XII.F.4.a.

-All appeals must be sent to the director for consideration.
-You should be sure to include your name and UIN in the email so Mr. DeBowes can identify your case.
 At least one of the following reasons should be stated in your request for an appeal:

 - To determine whether sanctions involving separation (termination of the housing agreement, revocation of admission and/or degree, suspension of student organization status, conduct suspension, or conduct expulsion) were appropriate in light of all relevant factors (other sanctions are not eligible for appeal).